John Patrick Crecine: Carnegie Mellon

-In 1976, he became dean Carnegie Mellon's Dietrich College of Humanities and Social Sciences and Professor of Political Economy in the Department of Social and Decision Sciences and in the School of Urban and Public Affairs (now Heinz College).
+In 1976, he became dean of Carnegie Mellon's Dietrich College of Humanities and Social Sciences and Professor of Political Economy in the Department of Social and Decision Sciences and in the School of Urban and Public Affairs (now Heinz College).
 As Dean he conceived of and implemented a core curriculum, described by the Education Editor of the New York Times as "the most innovative in America", and added departments of Statistics, Social and Decision Sciences, Philosophy, and several research centers in the cognitive sciences, design, and computational linguistics to the College.
 Following a year as Visiting Fellow Commoner at the University of Cambridge, he was appointed Senior Vice President and Provost in 1983, with administrative responsibility for Carnegie Mellon's academic, research, and systems development in computing Andrew Project and computer science and initiated, with Prof. Raj Reddy, the formation of the Carnegie Mellon School of Computer Science (which became the first such college in the country).
 He was also the founding chief executive officer of the Inter-university Consortium for Educational Computing, an association of research universities.
 In 1986, he was the first chief administrative officer and oversaw the founding of the University Athletic Association, an NCAA Division III Conference.

 Crecine returned to Carnegie Mellon in the fall of 2006 as Distinguished Service Professor at the Heinz College.